 Best Time of Year to Shoot

-This shot is at its best during the fall colors which ranges between mid-September to the first week in October.
+This shot is at its best during the fall colors which ranges between the last week in September to the first week in October.
 From my experience, the McClure Pass tends to turn a few days before other part of central Colorado.

 What Lens(es) Do You Need

 From the road, this shot was taken with a 135mm lens.
 I like the compression of the trees and shooting up hill with a longer lens.
 You could walk up the hill a little and try a wider-angle lens.

 There are no permits required in the area.

 The shot from the road is due north @ 0°